Skip to content

 According to Wikipedia’s overview of the MP4 file format, MP4 is the most broadly supported container across browsers and devices, which is why offline copies are usually saved in this format rather than MKV or WebM.
 Mozilla’s media container reference on MDN confirms that the same H.264/AAC pairing is what every major browser plays back natively.

 Use a converter when you want a permanent local copy of a video link you have a clear right to keep.
-The legitimate cases we encountered most often were a friend sharing personal footage through a Google Drive or Dropbox link, a Creative Commons educational lecture posted on Vimeo, and our own social uploads we wanted to back up before deleting the post.
+The most common legitimate cases are a friend sharing personal footage through a Google Drive or Dropbox link, a Creative Commons educational lecture posted on Vimeo, and your own social uploads you want to back up before deleting the post.

 If a link points to a copyrighted Netflix stream, a paid masterclass, or a private Patreon video, a converter isn’t the right tool, and most of them will refuse the URL anyway.

-We ran each tool on the same five URLs: a personal Google Drive share, a Creative Commons clip from Vimeo, a public-domain film on Internet Archive, our own YouTube upload, and a Dropbox direct link.
-Here is how they compared.
+A fair comparison runs each tool on the same five URL types: a personal Google Drive share, a Creative Commons clip from Vimeo, a public-domain film on Internet Archive, a personal YouTube upload, and a Dropbox direct link.
+Here is how they compare.

 Five hand drawn cards comparing UniConverter CloudConvert FreeConvert Online-Convert and Ezgif limits